 Universal Authentication is a lot like E-mail Authentication, except that the userid doesn’t have to be an e-mail address.
 As a result, however, end-users have no recourse if they forget their password (or at least we haven’t designed on yet – I suppose we could add security questions).

-Anyway, for now this form of authentication is can be useful during development – but we do not recommend it for production.
+But for now, this form of authentication can be useful during development – but we do not recommend it for production.

 Facebook, Google Play, Twitter and Steam Authentication